SAP/ui5-webcomponents/docs/CustomFonts.md

 provide arbitrary content for it.

 Then, when the `UI5 Web Components` framework boots, it will detect the existence of this tag by the `data-ui5-font-face` attribute, and will not create it.
-The one you provided will be ued instead.
+The one you provided will be used instead.

 ## Example